-With the goal of creating a platform that would drive preference and intent to visit to a specific location, we have outlined some key factors that may have been overlooked and which can influence the often irrational way in which patrons make brand decisions, namely:
+With the goal of creating a platform that would drive preference and intent to visit a specific location, we have outlined some key factors that may have been overlooked and that can influence the often irrational way in which patrons make brand decisions, namely:

-- Sense of Belonging: In my book “The Belonging Experience” I debunked the premise of Maslow’s hierarchy of needs, the foundation for how we perceived customers connection with brands as hierarchical.
-The reality based, on 30 years of fact-based observations, is that a sense of belonging is the pivotal factor that drives customers to select one location versus another.
+- Sense of Belonging: In my book “The Belonging Experience” I debunked the premise of Maslow’s hierarchy of needs, the foundation for how we perceive customers’ connection with brands as hierarchical.
+The reality is that based on 30 years of observations, a sense of belonging is the pivotal factor that drives customers to select one location versus another.
 Engagement is not a progressive ladder where consumers navigate from one rung to the other.
-By nature humans crave company and social context and gravitate towards environments reflecting their self-image.
-This was supported by research we conducted in 2016 on the importance of creating a sense of belonging.
-Our work with Tim Hortons Coffee House clearly demonstrated that customers in urban settings viewed the brand quite differently than those in suburban settings, having been exposed to a wider variety of authentic specialty coffee houses.
-The Tim Hortons urban concept need to reflect a brand experience that gave Millennials permission to enjoy a Tim Hortons coffee without being judged by their colleagues.
+By nature, humans crave company and social context and gravitate towards environments reflecting their self-image.
+This was supported by research we conducted in 2016 on the importance of creating a sense of belonging

 - Rewarding Experience: This influencing factor goes beyond chain-wide loyalty programs, since these drive preference to a brand but not necessarily to a location.
 In the context of driving preference to a given location, operators need to consider additional strategies.
 Offering customers unexpected free products is one that has a huge impact on creating a strong sense of place.
-Offering high frequency customers an unexpected free coffee rewarding them for their loyalty or to celebrate their birthday has a dramatic impact on building loyalty to that given location, since the gift is from the staff to the customer and less about the brand to the customer.
+Offering high-frequency customers an unexpected free coffee rewarding them for their loyalty or celebrating their birthday has a dramatic impact on building loyalty to that given location since the gift is from the staff to the customer and less about the brand to the customer.
 A great example is Chick-fil-A, which allows franchise managers to invite highly loyal customers to the “A-list”, a secret rewards program that is by invite only.

-- Community Integrated: Restaurant chains do provide consistency and reliability as it revolves around their experience and food offering, but uniformity can detract from a sense of community, a critical element in building site-specific loyalty.
-In the case of Tim Hortons, we featured the name of the community as part of the exterior signing and within the interior we identified a large map of the community.
+- Community Integrated: Restaurant chains do provide consistency and reliability as it revolve around their experience and food offering, but uniformity can detract from a sense of community, a critical element in building site-specific loyalty.
+In the case of Tim Hortons, we featured the name of the community as part of the exterior signing, and within the interior, we identified a large map of the community.
 This helped provide a consistent approach that leveraged the community itself to make each location feel unique.